310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 Wha—!?
 W-Why do you look like a mother who has lost her beloved child…?
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata worried %}
 souma…? what did you just say…?

-you can’t eat fish? i don’t understand! you’re not the souma i know! you must be an imposter…!
+you cannot eat Fish? i don’t understand! you are not the souma i know! you must be an imposter…!
 {% endbubble %}

 {% bubble Chiaki %}
 Hehe, characters switching places and hero imposters are mostly just common tropes in tokusatsu, though.
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata angry %}
-you, temple guy! you converted our souma to your religion, didn’t you?
+you, temple guy! you Converted our souma to your religion, didn’t you?

-you gave him a taste of delicious veggies, until his body could no longer stand the taste of fish…!
+you gave him a taste of delicious Veggies, until his Body could no longer stand the taste of Fish…!
 {% endbubble %}

 {% bubble Keito %}